gbolo/linuxctl.com/content/post/ansible-interact-with-rest-api.md

 localhost                  : ok=2    changed=0    unreachable=0    failed=0
 ```

-Fortunatly, the same logic is needed for creating a user is similiar but requires us to send a body in `json` format for `PUT` requests.
-Personaly, I love `yaml` and prefer to represent my variables in `yaml` format, then convert the dictionary to `json` format with a filter called `to_json`.
+Fortunately, the same logic is needed for creating a user is similar but requires us to send a body in `json` format for `PUT` requests.
+Personally, I love `yaml` and prefer to represent my variables in `yaml` format, then convert the dictionary to `json` format with a filter called `to_json`.
 The tasks looks like this:

 {{< codeblock "rabbitmq-api-playbook.yml" "yaml" >}}
     - name: create user